CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Reproducibility

 \subsection{CLUTR Performance on Pixel-Based Continuous Control CarRacing Environment}

-The CarRacing environment (\cite{dcd}, \cite{openai_gym}) requires the agent to drive a full lap around a closed-loop racing track modeled with B\'{e}zier Curves (\cite{bezier}) of up to 12 control points.
-We train the VAE on 1 Million randomly generated tracks for 1 Million gradient updates.
-CLUTR was trained with 2M timesteps around which the agent's training returns converge to its maximum.
-Note that only one VAE was trained and used for all the experiments (10 independent runs).
-We evaluate the agents on the F1 benchmark (\cite{dcd}) that contains 20 test tracks modeled on real-life F1 racing tracks.
+The CarRacing environment~\cite{dcd,openai_gym} requires the agent to drive a full lap around a closed-loop racing track modeled with B\'{e}zier Curves~\cite{bezier} of up to 12 control points.
+Both CLUTR and PAIRED were trained for 2M timesteps for flexible regret objective and for 5M timesteps for the standard regret objective experiments.
+We train the VAE on 1 million randomly generated tracks for 1 million gradient updates.
+Note that only one VAE was trained and used for all the experiments (10 independent runs, both objectives).
+We evaluate the agents on the F1 benchmark~\cite{dcd} containing 20 test tracks modeled on real-life F1 racing tracks.
 These tracks are significantly out of distribution than any tracks that the UED teachers can generate with just 12 control points.
-Further details on the environment, network architectures, and VAE training can be found in Section~\ref{app:environment},\ref{app:network-architecture}, and \ref{app:vae-training} of the appendix, respectively.
+Further details on the environment, network architectures, VAE training, and detailed experimental results with analysis can be found in Section~\ref{app:environment},~\ref{app:network-architecture},~\ref{app:vae-training},~\ref{app:carracing-exp-detailed} of the Appendix, respectively.

-Figure~\ref{fig:cr-final-eval-paired-vs-repaired} shows the mean return obtained by the CLUTR, PAIRED, and REPAIRED on the 20 F1 test tracks.
-CLUTR outperforms PAIRED and REPAIRED by a huge margin: showing an 18x higher mean return than PAIRED and 1.6x than REPAIRED, outperforming both of them in all of the 20 test tracks.
-Note that CLUTR was trained only for 2M timesteps, while both PAIRED and REPAIRED were trained for 5M timesteps.
-Figure~\ref{fig:cr-mean-test-clutrfp-paired-repaired-2M} tracks the agents' generalization capabilities by periodically evaluating them on four unseen tracks Vanilla, Singapore, Germany, and Italy.
-These tracks were selected aligning with ~\cite{dcd}.
-Based on these selected tracks, CLUTR shows much better generalization and sample efficiency---achieving better performance and faster improvement.
-Further experiment results are shared in Section~\ref{app:carracing-exp-detailed} of the appendix.

-We also compare CLUTR to other existing UEDs with random task generation on the F1 benchmark for completeness.
-CLUTR outperforms Domain Randomization and PLR, falling short only to Robust PLR, which achieves an overall 1.13X higher returns.
-Nonetheless, CLUTR performs comparably to Robust PLR on seven of the 20 tracks and outperforms in one.
-Furthermore, CLUTR shows comparable performance to the non-UED attention-based state-of-the-art method for CarRacing (\cite{cr-attention}), despite not using a self-attention policy and training on significantly fewer environment timesteps ($<1\%$).
-Moreover, CLUTR outperforms it on nine of the 20 tracks.
-Detailed results on individual tracks are presented in Table~\ref{tab:clutr-cr-full} of the Appendix.